Chief Operating Officer & Senior Vice President

 Her executive career began when Kate served as Executive Director of the Fairmount Park Conservancy.
 There, she oversaw efforts to increase and diversify financial support for the park system.
-She directed completion of an $8.1 million campaign to finish restoration of the Water Works South Garden and Cliffside; facilitated development of a master plan for Hunting Park in North Philadelphia; and negotiated the reopening of the Fairmount Park Horticulture Center with the City of Philadelphia.
+She managed the completion of an $8.1 million campaign to finish restoration of the Water Works South Garden and Cliffside; facilitated development of a master plan for Hunting Park in North Philadelphia; and negotiated the reopening of the Fairmount Park Horticulture Center with the City of Philadelphia.

 Kate serves on the Board of Directors of MANNA, where she chairs the Communications Committee, in support of the organization’s mission to revolutionize healthcare with nutrition interventions.
 A native of Atco, New Jersey, Kate attended Rutgers University, earning a degree in political science.
 She lives in the Packer Park neighborhood of South Philadelphia with her daughter, Elizabeth.